 A choice of a streaming media player should start with looking at its form-factor and performance.
 There are several form-factors nowadays, the most popular among which are desktop players and smart sticks.
-The latter are usually placed beside the TV and connected to it via a cable.
+The latter is usually placed beside the TV and connected to it via a cable.
 The smart sticks are known to be quite miniature (a little bigger than your average USB flash drive, so you can easily hide it behind your TV) and to have high functionality.
 The performance parameter includes the data processing speed, the response time, and the options for data storage.
-An important part here is played by the streaming media player's processor (CPU) as it is responsible for playing out your high-resolution videos and for a comfortable gaming.
+An important part here is played by the streaming media player's processor (CPU) as it is responsible for playing out your high-resolution videos and for comfortable gaming.
 The best streaming media players are those with quad-core processors.
 Then there is also the RAM capacity.
 To obtain a device with a good response time, look for the one with larger RAM, 2 GB or more.
 Talking about memory, remember about the media player's storage space.
 The larger it is, the more data you will be able to keep there.
 Up-to-date streaming media players sometimes feature a flash memory capacity of 8 GB and higher, or even an HDD drive of up to 3 TB, and some use external USB drives of various shapes and capacity.
 Additional modes also affect the performance: alongside a standard online video replay option, they might provide a gaming possibility with a special control, or they can include a DVR mode to record online streaming to the internal or external drive.

 Next, pay some of your attention to the functionality.
 It largely depends on the operating system (OS) as the operating system is what determines the number of supported applications, operation stability, and the availability of additional features like, for example, voice search.
 A major number of streaming media players are Android-based, and this means you will have a whole world of multimedia entertainment before you, right on your TV screen.
 Be it simple flipping through pictures or playing 3D video games, the good streaming device will let you enjoy it to the fullest.
 Today, the smallest resolution for a streaming media player is HD format, but we recommend you to look for at least Full HD device, as it is the resolution the films are released in, mostly.
 If you have a 4K TV, you will need a device that supports Ultra HD.
 Note that the bigger display you have, the larger resolution it will require for comfortable watching.
 As for the screens that support 3D, it will probably benefit you to buy a media streaming device with the same option.
-The models with an embedded TV-tuner also exist, although they usually only work with digital TV, not analog.
+The models with an embedded TV-tuner also exist, although they usually only work with digital TV, not analogue.
 But instead, you will be able to record the shows you want to re-watch later.
 The great alternative to the tuner will be an IPTV-supporting streaming media player.
 IPTV is similar to the cable TV, it uses an Internet connection as an incoming signal.
 IPTV media players will provide you with an opportunity to watch high-quality TV channels in both standard and HD resolution.
 Among the supported video formats, we'd say, the most widespread would be MPEG 1/2/3/4, AVI, MKV for video, MP3, FLAC, WMA-Pro for audio, and JPEG for images.
 So choose a device that supports those.

 Interfaces and Controls

 The last important parameter we'd like to point at in choosing the best streaming device is its interfaces and controls.
 Almost any up-to-date streaming media player includes an HDMI port for the maximum image quality and great sound.
 We recommend the HDMI of 1.4 or higher version both in the player and the TV.
 If you are planning to connect your streaming devices to the older TV models, you will probably need the composite and the component video outputs.
-At the same time, to play sound via the external acoustic system, you should, probably, consider the number and types of audio outs, which can be either digital optical, or have coaxial connections with analog stereo outputs.
-The awesome addition to your best streaming media player will be the availability of a USB input and a place to put a memory card in.
+At the same time, to play sound via the external acoustic system, you should, probably, consider the number and types of audio outs, which can be either digital optical, or have coaxial connections with analogue stereo outputs.
+The awesome addition to your best-streaming media player will be the availability of a USB input and a place to put a memory card in.
 It will make the content transfer a piece of cake.
 As for the controls, all standard media streaming devices operate on closed systems and go with a classic remote control.
 More cutting-edge devices might be equipped with a QWERTY-keyboard remote, voice search option, and embedded sensors to determine their position in space (the Air Mouse).
-About the half of modern streaming media players can be controlled via your smartphone or another device using an official application.
+About half of modern streaming media players can be controlled via your smartphone or another device using an official application.
 Sometimes you can connect a keyboard and a mouse to type and use social networks.
 And for fierce gamers, the gaming remote is surely a must.

-2. Lauren Barret Finding the Best Streaming Media Player: Roku vs Chromecast vs Amazon Fire vs Apple TV, Money Under 30.
+1. Lauren Barret Finding the Best Streaming Media Player: Roku vs Chromecast vs Amazon Fire vs Apple TV, Money Under 30.
 March 23, 2016.

-3. Streaming Media Buying Guide, ConsumerReports.
+2. Streaming Media Buying Guide, ConsumerReports.
 Last updated: September 2016.

-4. Marshall Honorof How to Buy a Streaming Media Player, Tom's Guide.
+3. Marshall Honorof How to Buy a Streaming Media Player, Tom's Guide.
 May 4, 2016.

-5. Brittany Hodak RIP VHS: World's Last VCR Will Be Made This Month, Forbes.
+4. Brittany Hodak RIP VHS: World's Last VCR Will Be Made This Month, Forbes.
 July 23, 2016.